canonical/netplan/doc/contribute-docs.md

 ## Modifying documentation online

-Each documentation page rendered on the web contains an **Edit this **page** link at the top-right of every page.
-Clicking this button will lead you to the GitHub web editor where you can propose changes to the corresponding page.
+Each documentation page rendered on the web contains an **Edit this page** link in the top-right corner.
+Clicking this button leads you to the GitHub web editor where you can propose changes to the corresponding page.

 Please remember to first check the [latest version](https://netplan.readthedocs.io/en/latest/)